datalayer/lexical-loro/docs/ARCHITECTURE.md

 - All communication is over WebSocket (can be secured with WSS)
 - Document content is not encrypted by default
-- Sensitive documents should use additional encryption
+- Sensitive models should use additional encryption

 ### Input Validation